nicolovalle/TimeDeadMapTools/README.md

   - `GOOD` if the number of OB lanes with at least one chip which is always dead is lower than 68 (roughly 2% of the lanes)
   - `BAD` otherwise
 - **Default object**:
-  - `FATAL' if the object is the default one
+  - `FATAL` if the object is the default one
   - Not declared otherwise
 - **Map size**:
   - If the object is the default one: